 Programmable Accel/Decel increases the performance of the motion control system by providing the ability to achieve higher motion speeds.
-The ramp time (the time to attain programmed feedrate) is programmable from 50 milliseconds to 9999 milliseconds.
-The acceleration/ deceleration profile may be set up to be linear or parabolic.
+The ramp time (the time to attain programmed feedrate) is programmable from 50 milliseconds to 6500 milliseconds.
 The start/stop feedrate is also programmable.
 (The start/stop setting is used as a default speed for very short moves where accel/decel cannot be used.)

-Once the user has set (Setup mode) the desired ramp time, start/stop feedrate and the profile for acceleration/deceleration (linear or parabolic), the values are stored in the battery backed memory.
+Once the user has set (setup mode) the desired ramp time and the start/stop feedrate for acceleration/deceleration, the values are stored in the battery backed memory.
 The system default values for these parameters are:

-Accel/Decel
+Accel/Decel Ramp Time: